SFerrazLeite/mars-alerting/README.md

 rather work on a visualization of the station and the weather at the surrounding weather outposts.
 Maybe you have another great idea what to do with the data!

-You can work on this together as a group, or alone.
-It's up to you.
+You must work on this task as an individual, but you may collaborate with your peers.
+You may ask the instructor for advise at any point in time -- don't be shy.

 There is only _one_ hard rule: **If you don't have fun, you're doing it wrong**